 Your doctor may also send you for an ultrasound to ensure that the agent will be injected into the correct vein at the time of treatment.
 Often times, patients suffer from a complex case of varicose and spider veins, so it is important that the doctor treat the largest area possible at one time.
 In rare cases, your doctor may suggest multiple treatments over the course of several months.

-On the day of your treatment, you will arrive at your doctor’s office and get checked in.
+On the day of your treatment, you will arrive at your doctor’s office at Advanced Dermatology Center and get checked in.
 Since this is a simple procedure that does not require anesthetic, you can expect to spend less than one hour in the office.
 Your doctor may advise you to wear comfortable clothes or shorts so the veins being treated are easily accessible.
 Your doctor will clean the injection site and have you elevate your legs before making the injection.

 You may feel a slight sting at the injection site, but the process itself is not painful.
 It only takes a few moments to finish injecting the chemical agent, and then the needle will be removed.
 At this point, your doctor may recommend massaging the area to help reduce soreness.
 You will also want to keep some pressure on the area to ensure that the chemical agent is fully disbursed and blood does not re-enter the vein.